it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/User_Session_Management_Requirements.md

 ### Invalidate the Session after Logout

 [Seems overbroad]
+[AMW: i think its ok]

-When the user logs out of the application, the session and corresponding data on the server must be destroyed.
+When the user logs out of the application, the session on the server must be destroyed.
 This ensures that the session cannot be accidentally revived.

 Applies to: Web applications